Street Arts: Beginnings

 In 1982, after returning to Brisbane, Steve Capelin and his partner Andrea Lynch formed Street Arts with Pauline and Denis Peel to give a focus to their community arts activities.
 Pauline and Denis Peel had been involved in community arts projects in Edinburgh public-housing areas, Scotland, in 1980.
 In the same year Steve Capelin was a member of WEST Community Theatre's clown troupe in Melbourne.
 All three had been teachers in the Queensland education system and were strongly influenced by Ian Reece's Children's Activity Group and the community arts director Neil Cameron.

 In 1982 Street Arts successfully applied for funding from the Australia Council.
 They were known to outgoing Director Andrea Hull, who had admired the Peels' work in Scotland.
-The incoming director of the Community Arts Board was John Hawkes, one of the founding principals in Circus Oz.
+The incoming director of the Community Arts Board was Jon Hawkes, one of the founding principals in Circus Oz.
 Hawkes was well disposed towards political theatre with a mix of circus and rock'n'roll.

 Street Arts' first funded project was the 1983 Community Circus Festival in West End, featuring circus workshops at schools and in public halls.
 Key participants included clown Tony Hannan, writer-director-performer Meg Kanowski, musical director Peter Stewart and circus performer Derek Ives.